maxcorlabs/maxcorlabs/README.md

-- 👋 This is the github for Maxcor labs
+- 👋 This is the github for Maxcor labs.
-- ✨ We also have a public tableau at https://public.tableau.com/app/profile/maxcor3014
+- ✨ We also have a public tableau at https://public.tableau.com/app/profile/maxcor3014 .
 - 👀 Our research group is interested in cost effectiveness in healthcare.
 - 🌱 Maxcor labs is a collaboration of scientists and medical doctors.